ruestgeo/discord_bot/README.md

 - discord.js version 12.2.0

-This bot is intended for use on a single server (for now;  it will still function when dealing with multiple servers, but some commands may not work as expected).
+This bot is intended for light use and is primarily intended for single server use.
+It can be used across multiple servers, however some included commands  may not behave as expected in a multi-server setup.

 The code for the bot is fully open-sourced, available at https://github.com/ruestgeo/discord_bot

 Feel free to use or distribute the code as you like, however according to the license you must not privatize the source code, modifications, or additions.